 3. Persona – “Confessions”

-A second monologue of sorts, though if we’re splitting hairs if that’s the case then the best monologue ever written could easily be ALL of Ingmar Bergman’s ‘Persona’ and simply put: There are few pieces of writing which so utterly engross the audience as this shimmering zenith hit in the man’s 1966 masterpiece.
-Bibi Andersson (giving her finest work as an actor) spirals further and further into a memory from her past- the sequence consume with an overpowering lingual sensuality which creeps in far deeper than a simple montage presenting her infamous encounter.
+A second monologue of sorts, though if we’re splitting hairs if that’s the case then the best monologue ever written could easily be ALL of Ingmar Bergman’s ‘Persona’ and simply put: There are few pieces of writing that so utterly engross the audience as this shimmering zenith hit in the man’s 1966 masterpiece.
+Bibi Andersson (giving her finest work as an actor) spirals further and further into a memory from her past- the sequence is consumed with an overpowering lingual sensuality that creeps in far deeper than a simple montage presenting her infamous encounter.
 The interaction itself is born out of Bergman’s patient direction and co-star Liv Ullman’s silent but expressive listening to her companion’s story, laying the atmosphere even thicker for an experience that transports you without moving you anywhere at all.

 Read More: Best Self Discovery Movies of All Time